13 Surprising Garlic Benefits That Will Improve Your Life

 De-ice your sidewalk with garlic

 A town in Iowa used donated garlic salt to remove ice from roadways.
 Next time you stumble on old garlic salt in the back of your spice cabinet, save it for an icy walkway.
-While you’re at it, here’s how to clean snow from your car quickly.
+Make sure you know how to stay warm and healthy in the snow.

 Protect plants with garlic